 Jonathan Bransfield noted that commercial trucking has been a part of the location for decades.
-He described his personal experience, as a part of the neighborhood, and as a pedestrian on White Pond
+He described his personal experience, as a part of the neighborhood, and as a pedestrian on White Pond Road.

-Road.
 He said a sidewalk is planned for the front of the property, as well as landscape improvements around the building.
 He said there would be a need for trucks and other equipment on the road, as part of his business, but agreed to reach out more formally to his neighbor about use of the driveway.
-In addition, he answered a second round of questions from members, detailing the use of the shipping containers, carports, plans for cleanup compliancy, and the leasing of tenants.
+In addition, he answered a second round of questions from members, acknowledging the proposed continued use of the shipping containers on site for dry storage, general site cleanup that will happen as part of this Special Permit, and the leasing of space to tenants at will.
+Jonathan Bransfield noted there was no connection between a recent theft and any current tenant or employee, though he would consider a longer-term lease if the Planning Board has concerns.
+Jonathan Bransfield stated that continuing short-term leases is preferable to his business.
+Jonathan Bransfield confirmed that all stored vehicles on site would be parked within carports assigned to specific tenants.